tsutof/tiny_yolov2_onnx_cam/README.md

 ## Third Party License

-This program is using open source software which is licensed by the following conditions:
+This program is using open source software which is licensed with the following conditions:

 ```
 #